 Scaffolding allows our team of experts to work together at height, safely, rather than working across two ladders, which would then both require a footer at the bottom.

 Here in the UK, we have very unpredictable weather conditions.
 This makes working on ladders somewhat difficult in certain conditions.
 In wind and rain, working at height will be dangerous regardless.
 However, scaffolding in these conditions is much safer than ladders.
 It also allows for our team to be safety harnessed, allowing for increased safety in poor conditions.

 As a whole, the use of scaffolding is not only significantly safer on the whole, but it also allows for much quicker working throughout the whole job.
 It may add time to set up and deconstruct the scaffolding, however, it greatly reduces the movement required throughout, meaning the whole job is much quicker.

 For more information on roofing repairs in Nottingham and the surrounding areas, please get in touch with a member of our friendly team today who will be happy to assist you.
-Check back to our latest news regularly for more updates and information from East Midlands Roofing Solutions.
+Check back to our latest news regularly for more updates and information from EMR Group.